Jump to a section

-Second, remember that your suffering credit score took some time to get to the state it’s in.
+Second, remember that your suffering credit score took some time to get to its state.
 It’s impossible to repair it overnight.
-But by following a few simple steps and being consistent with your spending behavior, you will be well on your way to good credit.
+It may seem like rebuilding credit after debt settlement is a challenge.
+But by following a few simple steps and being consistent with your spending behavior, you will be well on your way to excellent credit.

 To improve your credit score, you must first consider what factors affect your credit score.

 There are five primary factors which credit bureaus look at when determining your credit score.
 These are:

 - Your payment history, which accounts for 35% of your credit score.